Unisha-bhatta/SignUp-Form/README.md

 # SignUp-Form
-A minimal responsive sign-up form.
+A minimal responsive sign-up form that can be used for signup in websites.